A common problem in Python is finding out where a specific item is in a list. There are a few ways to do that.

 Let’s continue…

-Using Linear Search to Get the Index of an Item in a Python List
+Using Linear Search to Get the Index of a List Item Using Python

-Another way to find where a value is in a list is by using linear search.
+Another way to find where an item is in a list is by using linear search.

-Let me explain you with some Python code…
+Let me explain this to you with some Python code…

 def linear_search(search_value, values):